Ashwagandha vs Reishi: The Two Roads to Rest

 What Is Ashwagandha?

 Ashwagandha (Withania somnifera) is a root-based adaptogen with a history spanning over 3,000 years in Ayurvedic medicine.
 Modern science has caught up: a 2024 meta-analysis of 9 randomised controlled trials (n=558) found that ashwagandha produced beneficial effects on stress and anxiety compared to placebo (PMID: 39348746).
-Its primary mechanism centres on the hypothalamic-pituitary-adrenal (HPA) axis, where it helps regulate cortisol output.
+Its primary mechanism centres on the hypothalamic-pituitary-adrenal (HPA) axis, which has been traditionally used to support stress response.

 For sleep specifically, a meta-analysis of 5 RCTs demonstrated that ashwagandha significantly improved sleep quality and reduced sleep onset latency (PMID: 34559859).
-A separate meta-analysis confirmed significant cortisol reduction, though notably found no effect on perceived stress — suggesting the mechanism is physiological rather than purely psychological (PMID: 40746175).
+A separate meta-analysis found effects on stress markers, though notably found no effect on perceived stress — suggesting the mechanism may involve multiple pathways (PMID: 40746175).

 The best ashwagandha extracts use dual extraction (hot water and ethanol) from root-only material, standardised to a minimum of 2.5% withanolides.
 Teelixir's certified organic ashwagandha meets this standard with a 10:1 concentration ratio, sourced from India's traditional growing regions of Rajasthan and Madhya Pradesh.